arroz/epaperboard/README.md

 the driver chip.
 The one linked above is just deep enough to fit everything inside.
 I used tape to stick the display to the front glass and some spacers to screw the raspberry pi to the back.
 Finally, a blue poster board is covering the glass to block the light from the LEDs inside (the HAT has a "power" LED, and the Pi has another one).

+The box has a top slot for collecting postcards.
+I've installed it upside down, and I'm using the slot to pass the USB cable that's powering the Raspberry Pi.

 As a side note, the screen is not totally opaque, and at night I can still see a faint red glow from the LED behind the screen.
 If you want to block all light coming from the electronics, you need to cover the back of the screen with